carlhenrikrolf/microtonOS/README.md

 pip3 install .
 ```

+To set up the HifiBerry soundcard, copy these configuration files.
 ```bash
 sudo cp config/config.txt /boot/firmware/config.txt
 sudo cp config/asound.conf /etc/
 ```
+Note that `config.txt` will be overwritten.
-Restart for the 2 above to take effect
+Reboot for the changes to take effect.
+When using an audio application a red LED should be lit on the HifiBerry soundcard.

+Install MTS-ESP.
 ```bash
 sudo apt install cmake
 cmake -S third_party/mts-dylib-reference/ -B third_party/mts-dylib-reference